 Common Pitfalls to Avoid

 Another common mistake is prioritizing entertainment value over educational content.
 While engagement matters, healthcare audiences prefer substantive information they can apply in their work.
-Speakers who rely heavily on flashy demonstrations without explaining underlying principles often receive poor evaluations from clinical attendees.
+Speakers who rely heavily on flashy demonstrations without explaining underlying principles often receive poor evaluations from clinical attendees who came to learn, not to be dazzled.

-Avoid speakers who make unrealistic promises about AI capabilities or timeline for adoption.
-Healthcare moves slowly for good reasons, and audiences become skeptical when speakers ignore regulatory requirements, implementation challenges, or the time required for clinical validation.
+Avoid speakers who make unrealistic promises about AI capabilities or timelines for adoption.
+Healthcare moves slowly for good reasons, and audiences become skeptical when speakers ignore regulatory requirements, implementation challenges, or the time required for proper clinical validation.
+The best speakers acknowledge that getting AI right in healthcare takes longer than in other industries, and explain why that's actually a good thing.

 Budget constraints sometimes lead organizers to select junior speakers or those without significant healthcare experience.
 However, the credibility gap becomes apparent quickly with sophisticated healthcare audiences.
-It's better to invest in fewer high-quality speakers than to fill slots with less qualified presenters.
+It's better to invest in fewer high-quality speakers than to fill slots with less qualified presenters who may actively damage attendee perceptions.

 Building Long-Term Speaker Relationships